muxinc/nextjs-video-ai-workflows/context/implementation-explained.md

 - [x] **Define status types consistently**
   - [x] `WorkflowStatus`: `"queued" | "running" | "completed" | "failed"`

+**Resumable UX goal:** when a workflow is started, the client persists the run ID + status in `localStorage`, and relevant UI surfaces rehydrate/poll on load.
+This lets users refresh or navigate away and back and still see an in-flight workflow continue asynchronously.

 ### 2) Read-only app surfaces (browse + detail)

 - [x] **UI: `/media` index**